 Disney’s second anthology film in the Star Wars franchise, Solo, quietly released last month with an underwhelming performance at the box office.
 Surely the $1 billion grossing Rogue One isn’t to blame for Solo’s lackluster presence, but most likely 2017’s The Last Jedi which has divided the fandom and lead to wide distrust of Disney’s handling of Star Wars.
 Perhaps Solo’s commercial failure will encourage Disney to slow down the releases of blatant cash grabs and instead take their time to produce decent Star Wars films.
-While the story of Solo is unneeded and falls under this clear money-grubbing project category, Ron Howard, Alden Ehrenreich and co. surprisingly delivered in creating an extremely fun and entertaining movie.
+While the story of Solo is unneeded and falls under a clear money-grubbing project category, Ron Howard, Alden Ehrenreich and co. surprisingly delivered in creating an extremely fun and entertaining movie.

 Contrary to popular fears, Alden Ehrenreich shines in his charismatic portrayal of Harrison Ford’s iconic character as does Glover in his interpretation of Billy Dee Williams’ Lando Calrissian.
-A surprising standout is Lando’s sassy droid L3-37 who fights for robot rights and sparks a liberation movement in a fun sequence mid-way through the film.
+A surprising standout is Lando’s sassy droid L3 who fights for robot rights and sparks a liberation movement in a fun sequence mid-way through the film.

 While all of these characters and set pieces are exciting, perhaps they act as Solo’s biggest weakness.
 It’s a loose story of incredible moments and instances that build to what is rather a forgettable film.

 Regardless of the production issues that may or may not have hindered Solo, the film’s biggest issue is first and foremost that it seeks to achieve the insurmountable task of replicating Harrison Ford’s beloved character back to the screen.
 Ehrenreich is quite good as Han but it’s difficult not compare his acting, which is ultimately an interpretation, to Ford’s version of the beloved character.